TuplexLanguage/site/docs/build_howto.md

 * `txb`
 Build script that runs the compiler, the LLVM optimizer and linker to produce a stand-alone executable.
 Command line args are forwarded to txc.

+* `txc`
+Wrapper script `scripts/txc` which attempts to locate your current build's txc executable.
+If your current working directory is the build directory this wrapper will work just fine without the `build/bin` directory in the path, as long as `$TUPLEX_HOME/scripts` is in the path.

 * `txts`
 Runs the test suite.